Factbox: Reactions to China move to impose security laws on Hong Kong

 The introduction of Hong Kong security laws are on the agenda of the Chinese parliament which begins its annual session on Friday.

-Below are some reactions from politicians, economists, activists and Hong Kong residents.
+Below are some reactions from politicians, economists, analysts, activists and Hong Kong residents.

 FORMER HONG KONG CHIEF EXECUTIVE LEUNG CHUN-YING